 Finally, with other ground beef packaging applications such as traysealing, tray overwrap with master bag, and even chubs, the polypropylene trays, barrier lidding, and PVC overwrap is not recyclable.
 If producers or customers wish to utilize these applications and still recycle on a large scale, they must rely on a handful of private companies to manage it at cost.

 Achieving Future Sustainability Goals

-Many major U.S. producers, retailers, and consumer packaged goods (CPG) companies have committed to meeting aggressive, double-digit sustainability goals by 2025.
+Many major U.S. producers, retailers, and consumer packaged goods (CPG) companies have committed to meeting aggressive, double-digit sustainability goals within two years by 2025.
 In that effort, they are pushing their existing packaging equipment and films to the limit of what they can accomplish regarding product protection and preservation while also incorporating more sustainable materials.

 These companies are experimenting with meat packaging solutions, like flow wrapping for trayless ground beef, which provide optimized product protection but take on a thinner, less intrusive film profile.
 They are spending more on sustainable, high-performance films, which offer less permeability and increased shelf life.